 There are five fans in the EBOSSTM that should be dusted every 6 months (every 2-3 months in severe conditions).
-Three fans are mounted to the inverters (front side), the other two fans are located on the output panel door (street side) and are used to cool the transformers.
+Three fans are mounted to the inverters (front side), the other two fans can be accessed via the street or curb side doors and are used to cool the transformers.